Linear vs Height (2026): Which Modern Issue Tracker Wins?

 → Choose Linear if:

 You are a development team that values speed and opinionated workflows.
 Linear is the fastest, most polished issue tracker, and its GitHub integration is seamless.
-Best for startups and product teams.
+Best for startups and product teams that live in code.

 → Choose Height if:

 You have a cross-functional team (dev + design + marketing) and need flexible views like spreadsheets, forms, and calendars.
-Height adapts to different team workflows better than Linear.
+Height adapts to different team workflows better than Linear's opinionated approach.

 → Consider neither if:

-You need enterprise features — Jira still wins for large organizations.
+You need enterprise features — Jira still wins for large organizations with complex compliance needs.
 For a full workspace (not just issues), Notion or ClickUp might be better fits.

 Frequently Asked Questions